 Like everything else in the country, Thai people are open-minded towards religions.
-Many major religions of the world manage to find a space in This multicultural country.
+Many major religions of the world manage to find a space in this multicultural country.
 However, you might want to know which religion or belief impacts Thailand the most.
 So, what is the main Thailand religion?

 Buddhism is the main religion of Thailand.
 With more than 93% of the population as Buddhists, Thailand is one of the few Buddhist countries on the planet.
 The second most influential religion in Thailand is Islam, followed by Christianity.
 Hinduism and Sikhism are also noticeable in the country.

 With that said, you might be curious about the relationship between Thailand and all religions.
 Read on and find out more about the religious aspect of Thailand.